ji-zai/personal-site/content/essays/truth.md

 If you were not deluded, you would make absolutely no mistakes.
 So clearly we're all deluded to some extent about most, if not all, systems that exist in the universe.

+Why should we want to understand a system?
+Because understanding a system enables us to get what we want out of that system.

+Whether that system happens to be our physical system, the digital system, the biological system, mathematical system, or even the system that governs our own minds.
+And so, if you want to get what you want for anything, you'll benefit from being able to understand the systems that govern the things that you want.

 We reduce our delusion about a system by uncovering truths about it.
 The statements: "uncovering a truth" is the exact equivalent to "reducing delusion".
 We reduce delusion to the extent that the uncovered truth shows us the reality of the system.